How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Mock Interviews vs Solo Practice

-There’s a reason athletes scrimmage before games and pilots use flight simulators.
-Performance under pressure is a fundamentally different skill than practice without it.
+Athletes scrimmage before games.
+Pilots use flight simulators.
+Performance under pressure is a different skill than practice without it.

 | Factor | Solo LeetCode | Mock Interviews |